Disregarded Persons

 Professional Care Workers - these are people working on low pay for, or introduced by, charities or local authorities.

-Relative or Unpaid Carer - these are people caring for someone with a disability who is not a spouse, partner or child under 18 in receipt of certain qualifying benefits.
+Relative or Unpaid Carer - these are people caring for someone they are resident with for at least 35 hours a week, who is not a spouse, partner, or child under 18, and is in receipt of one of the below qualifying benefits.

 Child Benefit in Payment - these are 18 and 19-year-olds who are at, or have just left school and still in receipt of child benefit.